-changes slightly as K increases.
-This is because the small clusters formed by outliers contribute only trivially to the calculated silhouette coefficient.
+Next, we evaluate how stably correct DFA can be extracted from the trained RNN models.
+Here we argue that DFA extraction should be more stable from a RNN model for which the hidden state space is well separated.
+Intuitively, a well-separated space means that with a well trained second-order RNN, hidden activations obtained after processing a set of strings have already aggregated into different regions that are separated from each other in the hidden node space.
+In this case, it would be more flexible to select a different K to cluster this space.
+Assuming the ground truth value of K is M, as when K is larger than M, K-means can already identify M large clusters that contain the majority of the hidden activations.
+For the other M - K clusters, they only identify outliers.
+This is also verified in Figure 1.
+Specifically, when K is sufficiently large, the silhouette coefficient changes slightly as K increases.
+This is because the small clusters formed by outliers only contribute trivially to the calculated silhouette coefficient.
 These small clusters will later be recognized as a redundant state and are eliminated by the minimization algorithm.
 As such, we believe that a more flexible choice of K indicates that the hidden space has already been well separated.
 To examine this flexibility, we vary K within a certain range to check the accuracy of the extracted DFAs.
 When more correct DFAs can be extracted from a model, we then determine the choice of K as being more flexible, thus indicating that this model has its hidden space better separated.

 From the above discussion for models with a different number of hidden neurons, we compare the classification accuracy on D{test} of the extracted DFA when increasing K from 6 to 15 on grammar 3.
-Similar results for the

-Grammar Classification Errors Reached under Different Training Epochs G3 Epoch 10 20 30 40 50 60 70 $RNN(D{test})$ 0.99 0.99 0.99 1.0 1.0 1.0 1.0 $RNN(D{test(200)})$ 9.1e-2 0.55 0.51 0.81 1.0 0.96 0.86 DFA 1.0 1.0 1.0 1.0 1.0 1.0 1.0 G4 Epoch 10 20 30 40 50 60 70 $RNN(D{test})$ 0.98 0.99 0.99 1.0 1.0 1.0 1.0 $\text{RNN}(D{test(200)})$ 3.3e-3 3.6e-3 4.4e-3 9.7e-3 4.1e-3 8.9e-3 7.8e-3 DFA 1.4e-3 1.2e-3 2.4e-3 1.0 1.0 1.0 1.0 G5 Epoch 600 650 700 750 800 850 900 $RNN(D{test})$ 0.63 0.29 0.46 0.44 1.0 1.0 1.0 $RNN(D{test(200)})$ 0.63 0.3 0.46 0.45 1.0 1.0 1.0 DFA 0.67 0.67 0.67 0.67 1.0 1.0 1.0 other grammars are provided in the appendix.
-As shown in Figure 2b, models with more than 10 hidden neurons allow more flexible choices for K. For instance, when N > 20, the correct DFA can be reliably extracted in most cases of K from 3 to 16.
-On the contrary, for models with fewer hidden neurons, the range of K that produces correct DFAs is more limited.
+Similar results for the other grammars are provided in the Appendix.
+As shown in Figure 2b, models with the number of hidden neurons larger than 10 allow more flexible choices for K. For instance, when N > 20, the correct DFA can be reliably extracted in most cases of K from 3 to 16.
+On the contrary, for models with less hidden neurons, the range of K that produces correct DFAs is more limited.
 For instance, when N = 5, the extraction fails for all K within the same range.
-In addition, when N is larger than 25, successful extraction is observed only when K is larger than 8.
+In addition, when N is larger than 25, successful extraction is only observed when K is larger than 8.
 These results also indicate that DFA extraction is more likely to succeed when K is set to larger values.
 This observation is consistent with the results reported in Zeng et al. (1993).

-Table 2: Influence of Training Time on DFA Extraction and RNN Performance.